apache/nuttx/configs/b-l475e-iot01a/README.txt

     NuttX.
 But no work has yet been done for this board port other than writing this README file.

+  o 2017-06-13:  I just learned that development boards will not be
+    available for another month.

 Board Features
 ==============